pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit print-item-0 >}}

-And now the second item:
+Change the code again to print out the second item:

 {{< commit print-item-1 >}}